erkkah/naett/README.md

 ## Platform implementations

-`naett` uses the following HTTP client libraries on the different platforms:
+`naett` uses the following HTTP client libraries on each platform:

 | Platform | Library / component | Build with |
 | --- | --- | --- |